 - By using AIR COOLER CLEANER and the VECOM MARINE AIR COOLER CLEANER dosing system, fouling of air coolers is reduced so heat transfer and engine efficiency are improved.
 Pressure drops across the air cooler and air temperature after the air cooler are kept to a minimum.

-- Fire hazards from the build-up of grease and residue are minimized.
+- Fire hazards from the build-up of grease and residue are minimised.

 - Downtime and expense of periodic dismantling of the air handling system for cleaning is eliminated.